kriteshsharma14/Bamboo-card-Currency-Converter/README.md

-# 💱 Bamboo Card Currency Converter API
+# 💱 Currency Converter API

 A robust, scalable, and secure ASP.NET Core Web API for currency conversion using the open-source [Frankfurter API](https://www.frankfurter.dev/).
 It supports real-time conversion, historical rates with pagination, and includes JWT authentication with role-based authorization.